Student Activities for The Truman Presidency Include:

 Have students research the Patriot Act of 2001.
 Students should analyze and research components of this bill, passed post-9/11.
 Aiming at making America safer, the Patriot Act gave greater abilities for the federal government to investigate potential terrorist threats, a thematic idea that also exists in Truman’s domestic policies surrounding the communist threat that existed here immediately after WWII.

-For more about the Cold War, don’t forget to check out our Cold War teacher guide.
+For more about the Cold War, don’t forget to check out our Cold War lesson plans.

 Through strong leadership and technology, Truman and the United States ended World War II.
 The war was over.
 Peace was to ensue.
 Yet this ideal thought of a calmer sea was not to be true.
 Even before the war had ended, the United States had begun to prepare for what would be a struggle between the two remaining superpowers of the world: themselves and the Soviet Union.